bitboxer/parenting/basic_equipment.md

 * baby sleeping bag
 * baby bath tub

-And then you need clothes for the baby.
+You also need some clothes for the baby.
 This depends a lot on your taste and the season your baby is born in.
 Buy at least 10 outfits for the baby.
 In the beginning you will change the clothes a lot and you don't want to run out of things to wear for your little one.
 If you are lucky you can get lots of clothes